 - Bridson, D. & L. Forman. eds.
 1998.
 The Herbarium Handbook.
 3rd ed.
 Royal Botanic Gardens, Kew (Reprinted 1999). - De Vogel, E.F.
 1987.
 Manual of Herbarium Taxonomy: Theory and Practice.
-UNESCO, Jakarta. - Fosberg, F.R. & M.-H. Sachet.
+UNESCO, Jakarta. - Fosberg, F.R. & M.-H.Sachet.
 1965.
 Manual for tropical herbaria.
 Int.
 Bur.
 Pl.
-Tax. & Nom., Regnum Vegetabile Vol. 39.
+Tax. &Nom., Regnum Vegetabile Vol. 39.
 Utrecht. - Jain, S.K. & R.R.
 Rao.
 1977.
 A handbook of field and herbarium methods.
 Today & Tomorrow's Printers and Publishers, New Delhi. - Victor, J.E., M. Koekemoer, L. Fish, S.J.
 Smithies, M. Mossmer.
 2004.
-Herbarium essentials: the Southern African Herbarium user manual.
+Herbariumessentials: the Southern African Herbarium user manual.
 Southern African Botanical Diversity Network Report No. 25.
 SABONET, Pretoria.

-It would be worth mentioning here that the herbarium is a place where the mounted specimens are kept arranged according to a particular system of classification and the specimens deposited in the herbarium are referred to as 'herbarium specimens'.
+It would be worth mentioning here that the herbarium is a place where the mounted specimens are kept and arranged according to a particular system of classification and the specimens deposited in the herbarium are referred to as 'herbarium specimens'.

-All herbaria are regularly sanitized for preventing fungal infections and insect pests.
+All herbaria are regularly sanitized to prevent fungal infections and insect pests.

-In CNH one can identify their plant specimens themselves or with the help of the staff-members of CNH after seeking permission from the Scientist, In-Charge, CNH, BSI.
-For this no fees would be charged.
+In CNH one can identify their plant specimens themselves or with the help of the staffmembers of CNH after seeking permission from the Scientist, In-Charge, CNH, BSI.
+For this, no fees would be charged.
 All specimens brought from outside are to be repoisoned / kept in the deep freezer for 72 hours before they can be taken inside the herbarium.
 This is done to prevent fungus and pests that come with the outside specimens and affect the herbarium specimens.

-If they need a certificate from the Scientist, In-Charge, CNH regarding identification / authentication of plant specimens, then they can either bring here their specimens on their own or send them by post.
-In either case, reasonable time has to be given for the process of identification / authentication.
-For each specimen, a charge of Rs 50/- is applicable to the scientists, research scholars, students, etc. A charge of Rs.
-100/will have to paid for each specimen by the persons from NGO's, Commercial Organizations, etc. Payment in cash is acceptable only if they pay personally while receiving the herbarium specimens and certificate.
-Otherwise they should send the required charges by demand draft payable to "Accounts Officer.
-P.A.O.
-(BSI/ZSI), Kolkata" only after receiving intimation from the Scientist, In-Charge, CNH about the exact amount of money to be paid.
+If they need a certificate from the Scientist-in-Charge, CNH regarding identification / authentication of plant specimens, then they can either bring here theirs pecimens on their own or send them by post.
+In either case, a reasonable time has to be given for the process of identification / authentication.
+For each specimen / sample, a charge of Rs.
+250/- applies to UG and PG students.
+A charge of Rs.
+500/- will has to be paid for each specimen by the person from NGOs, Commercial Organizations, scientists, research scholars, etc. Payment in cash is acceptable only if they pay personally while receiving the herbarium specimens and certificate.
+Otherwise, they should send the required charges by demand draft payable to "Accounts Officer, P.A.O.
+(BSI/ZSI), Kolkata" or via bharatkosh.gov.in only after receiving intimation from the Scientist, In-Charge, CNH about the exact amount of money to be paid.
 If payment is made by demand draft, the herbarium specimens will be retained and the certificate will be sent by post to their stated address.

-However, if the persons want to have their specimens back, then either they will have to collect the specimens by hand or pay for packing and postal charges for the same.
+However, if the persons want to have their specimens back, then they will have to collect the specimens by hand.